-- Workers who support the essential services required to meet national security commitments to the federal government and U.S. Military, including, but are not limited to, space and aerospace workers, nuclear matters workers, mechanical and software engineers (various disciplines), manufacturing and production workers, IT support, security staff, security personnel, intelligence support, aircraft and weapon system mechanics and maintainers, and sanitary workers who maintain the hygienic viability of necessary facilities. - Personnel working for companies, and their subcontractors, who perform under contract or sub-contract to the Department of Defense (DoD) and the Department of Energy (DoE) (on nuclear matters), as well as personnel at government owned/government operated and government-owned/contractor operated facilities, and who provide materials and services to DoE (on nuclear matters) and the DoD, including support for weapon systems, software systems and cybersecurity, defense and intelligence communications, surveillance, sale of U.S. defense articles and services for export to foreign allies and partners (as authorized by the U.S. government), and space systems and other activities in support of our military, intelligence, and space forces.
+- Workers who support the essential services required to meet national security commitments to the federal government and U.S. Military, including, but are not limited to, space and aerospace workers, nuclear matters workers, mechanical and software engineers (various disciplines), manufacturing and production workers, transportation logistics and cargo handling workers, IT support, security staff, security personnel, intelligence support, aircraft and weapon system mechanics and maintainers, and sanitary workers who maintain the hygienic viability of necessary facilities. - Personnel working for companies, and their subcontractors, who perform under contract or sub-contract to the Department of Defense (DoD), the Department of Energy (DoE) (on nuclear matters), and Department of Transportation (DOT) as well as personnel at government owned/government operated and government-owned/contractor operated facilities and vessels, and who provide materials and services to DoE (on nuclear matters) and the DoD, including support for weapon systems, software systems and cybersecurity, defense and intelligence communications, surveillance, sale of U.S. defense articles and services for export to foreign allies and partners (as authorized by the U.S. government), transportation and logistics, and space systems and other activities in support of our military, intelligence, and space forces.